 With the below image, we moved the Yellow slider from 0 to -40.
 This made the yellow weaker, pushing the green as more powerful.

-NB: We didn’t go to -100 as this makes the color look very strange.
+Note that we didn’t go to -100 because this makes the color look very strange.
 The trick here is to move the slider enough to look good without going over the top.

 Luminance refers to how bright a color is.
 Just like with saturation, increasing the slider value makes it stand out more.
 Decreasing the slider value makes the color that you’re working with darker.

 How light or dark your color becomes depends on where it starts.
 This is the one slider that can have a knock-on effect on the saturation of the color.

 The Luminance adjustment panel is the third tab in the HSL drop-down menu.

 Raising the Luminance slider from 0 to +100 makes the color green in the image lighter.